 7 Common Causes of No Hot Water

-If you’re reading this, it’s probably because you just had a breathtakingly cold shower or turned on the faucet to find no hot water.
-It’s a frustrating scenario, but don’t stress.
-Learning the most common things that leave you with no hot water is the first step toward finding a remedy.
-Here is a review of the reasons why you might be having hot water troubles so you can get back to enjoying the hot showers you deserve.
+If you’re reading this, there’s a good chance it’s because you just had a breathtakingly cold shower or turned on the faucet to find no hot water.
+It’s an irritating state of affairs, but don’t panic.
+Learning the most likely reasons your home has no hot water is the first step toward finding a remedy.
+Here is a review of the reasons why you might be having hot water challenges so you can get back to enjoying the hot showers you deserve.

 1. Gas Leak

 Does your home have a gas water heater?
-It might not be making hot water because of a gas line leak.
-If you notice a suspicious rotten egg smell, assume you have a leak and follow these steps:
+It may not be generating hot water because of a gas line leak.
+If you sense a suspicious rotten egg smell, assume you have a leak and follow these steps:

-• Close off the gas valves at your residence.
+• Close off the gas valves at your house.

 • Don’t switch any electrical appliances on or off.